petershin/liferay-learn/docs/dxp/latest/en/site-building/site-settings/configuring-hreflang-meta-data.md

 1. Click *Save*.

-When enabled, hreflang meta data is only generated for languages with translated content in a Page.
-When disabled, Page hreflang tags are populated with all available languages in a site.
+When enabled, hreflang metadata is only generated for languages with translated content in a page.
+When disabled, page hreflang tags are populated with all available languages in a site.

 ## Configuring Hreflang Behavior for All Sites in an Instance